Skip to main content

 • Hiatus hernia.

 Most of these predisposing factors increase intra-abdominal pressure and a fatty meal delays gastric emptying but the listed drugs and smoking relax the tone of the cardiac sphincter.
-NB: there is no relationship between Helicobacter pylori infection and GORD.
+NB: there is no proven relationship between Helicobacter pylori infection and GORD.

 • Heartburn is a burning feeling, rising from the stomach or lower chest up towards the neck, that is related to meals, lying down, stooping and straining.
 It is relieved by antacids.